Sword Girls: Gameplay

 The gameplay of the online version consisted of three types of cards in a deck, Spells, Followers, and Character card.
 The deck consisted of Spells and Followers and the Character card was the representative card of the player and if defeated would result in the player's loss.
-In order to win a duel against either a CPU or enemy player, one had to reduce the opponent's Character card life points to zero.
+To win a duel against either a CPU or enemy player, one had to reduce the opponent's Character card life points to zero.
 There are several modes of gameplay available in the online version.